UTSA-CS-3443/AsteroidGame/README.md

 Java 9.0.4 (Later versions might work, but are not tested.)

-JavaFX (I can't find the version number in eclipse.
-Good luck.)
+JavaFX (I can't find the version number in eclipse, but it should be the same version used in class.)

 ## Running

 Nothing special.
-Just import the project into eclipse, make sure JavaFX is on the class path, and use `game.Main` as the main class.
+Just import the project into eclipse, either by cloning or by importing as a zip; make sure JavaFX is on the class path, and use `game.Main` as the main class.

+## Known issues

+Time warp upgrades are spawned regardless of the game's current speed, and will not be particularly helpful to the player if the game is already running slowly.
+With that said, the game enforces a minimum speed, so attempting to slow the game down more than its minimum will have no effect.

+Extra life upgrades are spawned regardless of the ship's life count, and will not be particularly helpful to the player if the ship already has maximum lives.
+With that said, the game enforces a maximum number of lives, so attempting to collect more lives than that will have no effect.